Swatilekha-Roy/Data-bartering-server-and-client-Node.js/README.md

 # Data movement between client and server
-- Sending data from client side to server side in Node.js (Using fetch() api POST method).
+- Sending data from client side `js` to server side `js` in Node.js (Using fetch() api POST method).
 By using this method, you can send data in JSON format from client to server using `fetch()`.
-- Sending data from server side to client side ejs, rendering the variable in ejs template `<%= variable_name %>` and extracting that value in the client side js (still looking for better solutions for this, but this workaround works for now.
+- Sending data from server side `js` to client side `ejs`, rendering the variable in ejs template `<%= variable_name %>` and extracting that value in the client side js (still looking for better solutions for this, but this workaround works for now.
 - Reading data from .json files on server using `fs`.
 - Writing data to .json files on server using `fs`.
 - Reading data from .json files to client using `fetch()`.